FuzionView/FV-Docs/source/ticketviewer.rst

 Measure Tool
 --------------

-To measure **Distance**, click the Measurement icon and select the Distance option.
+To measure the distance between two or more points, click the Measurement icon and select the **Distance** option.
 Your cursor becomes a cross.
 Click anywhere on the map to create the starting point for your measurement.
 Click again at the end of the line you want to measure.
 You can continue to create distance segments by clicking in a new location.

-To measure **Area** click the Measurement icon and select the Area option.
+To measure within a selected polygon area, click the Measurement icon and select the **Area option**.
 Your cursor will once again be changed to a cross.
-Click at the starting point for your polygon, then click again at one boundary of the area to be measured.
+Click at the starting point for your polygon, then click again at one point of the area to be measured.
 Click again to create a three sided area.
 Click again to create a four sided area, and so on.
 You can use multiple, small sides to create more circular areas.

 Double click to stop measuring.
 To clear a measurement, click the red X to close the popup.